Requirements for doctoral dissertation

 - in composition of three scientific articles at least two (in mathematics one) and in composition of four (or more) scientific articles at least 50 % are required to be published or accepted for publication in international scientific journals using the peer-reviewing process.

-- the doctoral candidate should be the main writer in at least two of the scientific articles.
+- the doctoral candidate should be the main author in at least two of the scientific articles.
 In the doctoral dissertation, the doctoral candidate must write a clarification on her/his part in each of the joint publications.

 The Faculty has described the competence of post graduate student supervisors, preliminary examiners, examiners, opponent and custos as follows.

 The doctoral dissertation must be checked with the plagiarism detection tool before submitting it to pre-examination.
-In the case of article-based dissertation, only unpublished parts (Abstract and manuscripts of scientific articles) will be checked.
+In the case of an article-based dissertation, only unpublished parts (Abstract and manuscripts of scientific articles) will be checked.
 Plagiarism detection will be carried out with Turnitin, which is integrated in online learning environment Moodle.

 - Supervisor delivers the name of the Moodle course to the doctoral candidate.